 <p>Contact: Dr. Malik Burnett, 443-821-0260 or Tony Newman, 646-335-5384</p>

-The D.C.
-Council voted unanimously today in favor of a bill that would improve the process by which a person can seal criminal records pertaining to conduct that has since been decriminalized or legalized.
-The D.C.
-Council is expected to take a final vote on the bill in late October and it will then go to Mayor Vincent Gray for his review.
-(Laws passed by the D.C.
-Council must be voted on twice.)
+On Tuesday, the D.C.
+Council voted to pass a bill that would improve the process by which a person can seal criminal records pertaining to conduct that has since been decriminalized or legalized.
+The legislation next goes to Mayor Vincent Gray for his review.
 Advocates are calling this a major step toward acknowledging the stigma and discrimination that people living in the District of Columbia with a marijuana arrest, charge or conviction on their record continue to face.